 A violin is the product of an old world craft that was perfected hundreds of years ago and has not changed.
 I have also enjoyed the wonderful opportunities to see an endless number of 17th and 18th century Italian instruments that pass through Chicago frequently, and study the styles of the greatest and most celebrated luthiers.

 After several years assisting Whedbee, and training under his generous guidance, I began building my own instruments based on my own ideas and tastes.
-I live and work in the Rogers Park neighborhood on the North side of Chicago.
+My shop is located in the Rogers Park neighborhood on the North side of Chicago.